- 1Spain: An attractive country for investment

 The Government Delegate Committee for Economic Affairs if the eligible investment exceeds €15,000,000.

-In all other cases the Ministry of Finance (in particular, through the Sub-directorate General of Regional Incentives, under the Directorate-General of European Funds).
+In all other cases the head of the Ministry of Finance (in particular, through the Sub-directorate General of Regional Incentives, under the Directorate-General of European Funds).

 - Decision deadline: